mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 unaligned.
 The DJ had to adjust the beat grid unless he or she did not make use of auto-beatmatching via ``SYNC`` button .

+.. versionchanged:: 1.11
-Starting with version 1.11, Mixxx comes with a new ultra-precise BPM and beat detector.
+   Mixxx comes with a new ultra-precise BPM and beat detector.

 The beat grid gets adjusted after track analysis has finished.
 Manual adjustments are redundant in many cases because Mixxx knows where the beats are.

 Analyser Settings